Ali Mills Insights

 “Do I need to sit on the floor or be flexible to join your classes?”

 Not at all.
-All of my beginner sessions are seated on chairs for comfort and accessibility.
-You don’t need to be flexible, athletic, or experienced.
-Just wear comfortable clothes you can layer on or off, and feel free to bring a cushion or shawl if you like.
+All beginner sessions are chair-based, so you don’t need to be flexible, athletic, or experienced.
+Just wear comfortable clothes, and feel free to bring a cushion or shawl for extra comfort.

 “What if I get emotional during a session?
 Is that normal?”

-As part of our class etiquette and shared class culture, we agree to come together in a spirit of acceptance and compassion.
-We’re not here to fix or save one another, rather, witness, hold space, and support whatever arises through the meditation experience.
-Everyone is welcome exactly as they are.
+We come together not to fix one another, but to witness, hold space, and support whatever unfolds.
+Everyone is welcome, exactly as they are.

 "What makes your approach to meditation different from apps or spiritual traditions?”

-I’m trained by the British School of Meditation (BSoM), which offers a multidimensional, non-dogmatic approach.
-My teaching draws from science, philosophy, and spirituality, rooted in longstanding traditions and modern research.
+I’m trained with the British School of Meditation (BSoM), which offers a non-dogmatic, multidimensional approach.
+My teaching draws from science, philosophy, and spirituality, rooted in both tradition and modern research.